pivotal-cf/om/docs/upload-product/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c             string             path to yml file for configuration (keys must match the following command line flags)
-  --polling-interval, -pi  int                interval (in seconds) at which to print status (default: 1) --product, -p            string (required)  path to product --product-version        string             version of the provided product file to be used for validation --shasum                 string             shasum of the provided product file to be used for validation

 ```